Drama Studio Classes

 • An introduction to the basic concepts of Improvisation for Actors.
 Students will learn how to create clear scenes by focusing on the Who, What, and Where.
 We will understand how to craft a good scene in the moment, using the tools of Yes And.
 A variety of fun and fast-paced games and exercises will give students a strong base from which to grow their improv skills.

-Improv Technique I
+Improv Technique (IT)

-Ages 11-14
+Ages 11-16

 Tuesdays,5:15-6:45pm, beg.
-9/10/24Register Today
+9/9/25

 • Students will develop an ensemble approach to improvised comedy scenes, with an emphasis on long form improv and character development.
 Enrollment by audition.